canonical/ubuntu-image/CONTRIBUTING.md

 #### Running Spread with QEMU

-Finally, you can run the Spread tests for Ubuntu 20.04 LTS 64-bit with:
+Finally, you can run the Spread tests for Ubuntu 22.04 LTS 64-bit with:
 ```
-spread -v qemu:ubuntu-20.04-64
+spread -v qemu:ubuntu-22.04-64
 ```

-* To run for a different system, replace `ubuntu-20.04-64` with a different system name, which should be a basename of the [built](#building-spread-vm-images) or [downloaded](#downloading-spread-vm-images) Ubuntu image file.
+* To run for a different system, replace `ubuntu-22.04-64` with a different system name, which should be a basename of the [built](#building-spread-vm-images) or [downloaded](#downloading-spread-vm-images) Ubuntu image file.

 For quick reuse, run:
 ```
-spread -reuse qemu:ubuntu-20.04-64
+spread -reuse qemu:ubuntu-22.04-64
 ```

 It prints how to reuse the systems.
 Run `export REUSE_PROJECT=1` in your environment, too.

 * Spread tests can be exercised on Ubuntu Core 20 and higher but need UEFI.
 UEFI support with a QEMU backend for Spread requires a BIOS from the [OVMF](https://wiki.ubuntu.com/UEFI/OVMF) package, which can be installed with `sudo apt install ovmf`.

-> [!NOTE]
-> For series older than 20.04 a snap build (built on a 20.04 or onward) of the tool must be available in the current directory.
-> The tool cannot be built on 18.04 or older.

 ### Maintaining test helpers